 The ADA covers employers with 15 or more employees and specifically addresses the issue of medical exams.

 Applicants.
 The ADA allows employers to give medical exams to both applicants and employees, but with certain restrictions.
-Applicants may not be given an ...
+Applicants may not be given an exam before a job offer has been ...